Simply-Static/simply-static/simply-static/trunk/readme.txt

 == Description ==

-Do you love working with WordPress but wish you didn't have to be constantly vigilant about keeping it secure?
-What if, with a little bit of initial setup, you could make your WordPress installation virtually impervious to hackers and, as an added bonus, also make your site incredibly fast?
+Do you love working with WordPress but wish it was easier to keep your site safe from hackers?
+What if you could set up your site to protect it from hackers and, as an added bonus, also make it load faster?
 Meet Simply Static.

 Simply Static creates a static copy of your WordPress site.
-Keep your WordPress installation hidden from the public and publish your static site to your favorite web server.
-And since your static site is just a collection of files with no server-side code or database, it runs incredibly fast and prevents most forms of hacking.
+Keep your WordPress installation private and publish your static site for everyone else.
+And your static site will be incredibly fast since it's just collection of files with no server-side code or database to slow it down.

 == Installation ==